 3. Choose a signature Spring scent

 I remember growing up as a little girl, the one thing that I would always want to do was to spray on my mom’s perfume.
-Now that I’m an adult, I have my own collection of fragrances and a daughter of my own who loves playing in all the things she’s not supposed to just like I did.
+Now that I’m an adult, I have my own signature mom style and collection of fragrances plus a daughter of my own who loves playing in all the things she’s not supposed to just like I did.
 The new Caress Botanical Body Sprays from Family Dollar are perfect for the Spring and light enough that Tatiana can wear them too.
 The out-of-the-shower fresh scent is perfect for any time of day.
 My favorite is by far the Pink Peony but I love mixing the scents too for a unique scent.

 4. Pick a lighter lipstick